The optimal approach for building muscle

 Training: Intensity Meets Efficiency

 Exercising to the point of muscle failure requires high energy levels and is demanding on the body.
-You might feel that individual muscle groups recover quickly, tempting you to train them again.
+You might feel that individual muscle groups recover quickly, tempting you to train them more frequently or with a wider variety of exercises.
 But when you have multiple muscle groups to train, the total volume can become overwhelming, making full recovery nearly impossible.

 The key to solving this dilemma is efficiency: fewer exercises but higher intensity.
-In other words, perform each set to the point of muscle failure but limit the total number of sets.
+In other words, perform each set to the point of muscle failure while limiting the total number of sets.

-A single set performed to failure should suffice to achive maximal muscular stimulation.
+A single set of a few basic exercises performed to failure should suffice to achieve maximal muscular stimulation while avoiding overtraining.

 Once a muscle has been stimulated with a high intensity set performed to failure, stimulating the muscle again by performing additional sets will impair recovery and limit your gains in muscle mass.